data-mechanics/course-2017-fal-proj/README.md

 ```
     The purpose of our project was to gather data on overweight persons in the Boston city area,
     and calculate whether or not there exists a correlation between income/property values and
-    the number of overweight peoplein then vicinity.
+    the number of overweight people in then vicinity.
 Furthermore, we gathered data on the
     location of current winter food markets and data on failed health inspections and their
     corresponding locations.
 This allows us to map/plot the locations thathave poor health
     standards and access to safe/healthy food.
 These two data points allow us to make a